How to prepare your digital life for when you die

 You can set it up to contact you via email and SMS when it thinks your account has become inactive, choose up to 10 people to be notified that your account has become inactive and give access to some or all of your data, set an autoreply for your Gmail account and whether you want your account to be deleted once it's been inactive for three months.
 For full info, see Google Account Help.

 Annoyingly, despite being part of the same company as Facebook, Instagram doesn't provide an easy way to decide what happens to your account once you die – it says it's against its policies to allow someone to log into another's account.

 The only things other people can do once you're dead is report it to Instagram and either request that it be memorialised, meaning no one will be able to log into it or make changes to it, but posts, photos and videos will still be visible to the audience they were originally shared with, or request the removal of the account (though this can only be done by an immediate family member).

 With LinkedIn, someone who can prove they're authorised to act on your behalf can contact it to have your account memorialised or closed – but access to the account will be locked, as LinkedIn says it's against its T&Cs to allow someone to access another person's account.

 Microsoft doesn't have any handy way of determining what happens to your account once you've died, and says that if someone wants to access it when you're gone, and doesn't have the details to do so, they'll need to get a court order.

 If someone else has the details, then they can access your account (it doesn't say anything about this being against its T&Cs) and also close it – though it would automatically close after two years of inactivity anyway.

-Twitter doesn't provide any way for you to appoint someone to take charge of your account.
-The only option it offers is for someone to contact it about removing your account, although that someone has to be an immediate family member or authorised to act on behalf of your estate.
+Twitter doesn't provide any way for you to appoint someone to take charge of your account when you die.
+The only option it offers is for someone to contact it about removing your account, although that has to be an immediate family member or someone authorised to act on behalf of your estate.